Blood and Wine

-Blood and Wine is a 1996 American neo-noir crime thriller film directed by Bob Rafelson and starring Jack Nicholson, Stephen Dorff, Jennifer Lopez, Judy Davis, and Michael Caine.
+Blood and Wine is a 1997 American neo-noir crime thriller film directed by Bob Rafelson and starring Jack Nicholson, Stephen Dorff, Jennifer Lopez, Judy Davis, and Michael Caine.
 The screenplay was written by Nick Villiers and Alison Cross.
 Rafelson has stated that the film forms the final part of his unofficial trilogy with Nicholson, with whom he made Five Easy Pieces and The King of Marvin Gardens in the 1970s.

 Plot

-Alex Gates is a Miami wine merchant who has distanced himself from his alcoholic wife Suzanne with his philandering, and from his stepson Jason with his indifference.
+Alex Gates is a Miami wine merchant who has distanced himself from his wife Suzanne with his philandering, and from his stepson Jason with his indifference.
+Suzanne is recovering from breaking her ankle after falling downstairs while drunk.
 Heavily in debt, Alex hatches a plan to steal a valuable diamond necklace from the house of his clients, the Reese family, where his Cuban mistress Gabriela works.
 He cases the house during a wine delivery with Jason, who works in Alex's business.
 Jason becomes attracted to Gabriela, unaware of her relationship with his stepfather.

 On the day of the heist, Alex and his partner Victor, a British safe-cracker, arrive at the house under the pretense that the Reeses' wine cellar needs repairs.
 Gabriela was supposed to let them in, but she was fired the day before.
 Fortunately, Alex had cultivated a relationship with the security guard and is able to convince him to let them inside.
 Victor sends Alex and the guard off on an errand while he works on the safe, but a second guard becomes suspicious, although Victor is able to complete the job before being discovered.

 The pair decide that Alex will pawn the necklace in New York City, and he invites Gabriela to go with him.
 As he is packing, Suzanne happens upon his airline tickets and immediately realizes he is having another affair.
-The two get into a physical altercation and Suzanne knocks him out with a fire poker.
-Panicking, Suzanne empties out his suitcase, where he has hidden the necklace, and uses it for her own clothing.
-She and Jason flee to the Florida Keys.
+The two get into a physical altercation and Suzanne knocks him out with her walking stick.
+Panicking, she empties out his suitcase, where he has hidden the necklace, and uses it for her own clothing.
+Suzanne and Jason flee to the Florida Keys.
 Upon arriving, they discover the necklace, but Suzanne doesn't want to keep it.
 Jason has it appraised and discovers it is worth $1 million.
 He also visits Gabriela back in Miami, giving her the phone number of the place where they are staying.